ASD-at-GMF/disinfo-laundromat/StopWordSources.md

 - The Wikipedia pages of the language
 - Archived literature in that language

-You can also just use your own corpus to create a stopword list.
+You can also use your own corpus to create a stopword list.

 ## Multi-Language Resources